The British Chihuahua Club Rules

 proposed to be sent in writing to the Club Secretary.
 The selection of judges for all Club

 Shows will be made by the judges' sub-committee.
 Members of the judges sub-committee will

-the BCC will not be appointed to judge at Club Shows other than in an emergency, where the
+the BCC will not be appointed to judge Breed Classes at a Club Show, other than in the capacity

 The Honorary Treasurer shall make all payments into the Club's Bank account and all